10 Common Mistakes New Drywall Professionals Make And How To Avoid Them

 The second error rookie plasterboard contractors make is improper measurement.
 Drywall sheets come in a variety of sizes, so it’s important to precisely measure and cut them to fit the wall or ceiling.
 A bad measurement might lead to difficult-to-close gaps and uneven joints.

 Before cutting the plasterboard sheets, properly measure the walls and ceiling to prevent making this error.
 Make measurements on the sheets with a tape measure, a straightedge, and a pencil.
-Before making any cuts, confirm the measurements once more to make sure they are accurate.
+Before making any cuts, double-check the measurements to ensure they are accurate.

 Using The Wrong Tools